dorogoy/zipline-mcp/README.md

 - Tool name: `remote_folder_manager`
 - Purpose: List and manage remote folders on the Zipline server
 - Input schema:
   - `command` (string) — required — Command to execute.
-Currently supports:
+Supports:
     - `LIST` — List all folders on the Zipline server
+    - `ADD <name>` — Create a new folder with the specified name
+  - `name` (string) — optional — Folder name (required for ADD command)
+  - `isPublic` (boolean) — optional — Whether the folder is public (default: false, for ADD command)
+  - `files` (string[]) — optional — Array of file IDs to include in the folder (for ADD command)
 - Behavior:
-  - Fetches folders from the Zipline API
+  - For LIST: Fetches folders from the Zipline API and returns a structured response with folder information
+  - For ADD: Creates a new folder with the specified name and optional parameters
-  - Returns a structured response with folder information including name and ID (when available)
+  - Returns folder information including name and ID (when available)
-  - Supports pagination through the Zipline API
   - Handles cases where folders may not have IDs
+  - Validates input parameters and provides clear error messages

-Usage example (MCP tool call)
+Usage examples (MCP tool call)

+**LIST command example:**

 - Example input:
   ```json